ui5-community/wdi5/docs/debugging.md

 Subsequently `wdi5` will halt execution at that breakpoint and allows inspecting things in the Debugger pane:

 ![screenshot of VS Code halted at breakpoint](img/vscode-debugger-halted.png)

+?> for debugging tests, remember [to have a webserver running](running), serving the UI5 app under test